Submarine Ring of Fire 2006 Explorers

 Educator at Sea

-Lori has been an Adult Basic Education instructor for nine years for Rogue Community College.
-Interspersed with math and science classes for the GED, she has also taught Biology and A&P for Rogue Science department.
-Her educational background includes a BS from Univ. of Redlands, CA. and a MA in biology from CSU Dominguez Hills.
-Lori served two years in the Philippines as an agroforestry peace corps volunteer, and has also taught high school in Los Angeles’ inner city.
-On the cruise, Lori will act as a research assistant and an educational liaison.
+Lori Savage has been an Adult Basic Education instructor for nine years at Rogue Community College.
+Interspersed with math and science classes for the GED, she has also taught biology and anatomy and physiology for the Rogue science department.
+Her educational background includes a BS from University of Redlands, in California, and an MA in biology from CSU, Dominguez Hills.
+Savage served two years in the Philippines as an agroforestry Peace Corps volunteer, and has also taught high school in Los Angeles’ inner city.
+On the cruise, she will act as a research assistant and an educational liaison.

 Boku TakanoBoku Takano